intelygenz/codeconz-lighthouses-engine/README.md

 To do so:

-- use the [Lighthouses Map Generator](https://dovixman.github.io/lighthouses_map_generator/) to generate a new map
+- use the [Map Generator](https://dovixman.github.io/lighthouses_map_generator/) to generate a new map
 - copy the generated map to the `/maps` folder in the engine repository
 - update the `game.cfg` file to use the new map: `map={map_name}.txt`